 LSU loses 4-3 to Alabama, clinching series loss despite comeback attempt

-TUSCALOOSA, AL - LSU Baseball their final game in a crucial series to Alabama 4-3 Sunday, despite the Tigers' best efforts to erase an early Tide lead.
+TUSCALOOSA, AL - LSU Baseball lost their final game in a crucial series to Alabama 4-3 Sunday, despite the Tigers' best efforts to erase an early Tide lead.

 Alabama scored their first three runs in the second inning from an RBI single, a passed ball and a RBI ground out.
 They scored their fourth run in the third inning when Will Hodo hit a sacrifice fly to plate Gage Miller.